 There are a few possible reasons.
 Softened or melted fat (butter), too much liquid, or using a hot baking sheet from the get-go can all lead to flat cookies.
 The best thing to do is make sure the cookie dough is nice and thick, chilled, and don’t use the same hot baking sheet.

 Runny cookie dough is the culprit for flat, unpleasant cookies.
 To avoid this, you can simply add a few tablespoons of flour to the batter and mix.
-You can also compensate by upping the other ingredients, try it out in the oven, or start over entirely.
+You can also compensate by upping the other ingredients, try it out in the oven, or starting over entirely.

 How do you thicken your cookie dough?About Michelle